dani-77/dani-77.github.io/index.md

 # d77void

-I had been interested in developing "my own" Linux operating system for some time and so I decided to take a solid system like Void to make my respin with an easy to use window manager (both ideal for newbies and experienced users) with my usual suite of apps (abiword, gnumeric, scribus, zathura, nextcloud, cmus, mpv, github-client, firefox, geary).
+I had been interested in developing "my own" Linux operating system for some time and so I decided to take a solid system like Void to make my respin with an easy to use window manager like Fluxbox (both ideal for newbies and experienced users) with my usual suite of apps (abiword, gnumeric, scribus, zathura, nextcloud, cmus, mpv, github-client, firefox, geary).

 Initially the idea was to have my own system ready to install on the computers that pass through my hands for testing.